 The Rumah Pohon “Tree House” is a unique place to stay when visiting Nusa Penida Island.
-It originally gained notoriety as the Instagram treehouse of Nusa Penida and has become one of the most sought after accommodation options on the island.
-But staying in this famous treehouse requires some planning and preparation as there are only 3 tree houses and they get booked months in advance.
+It originally gained notoriety as the Instagram treehouse of Nusa Penida and has become one of the most sought-after accommodation options on the island.
+But staying in this famous treehouse requires some planning and preparation as there are only three tree houses and they get booked months in advance.

 Read on to learn all about what you need to know in order to stay a night in an actual treehouse on Nusa Penida and get your perfect Instagram shot!

 Don’t forget to check out our web story: Nusa Penida Tree House: How to Book your Stay!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Stay in the Nusa Penida Tree House: What You Need to Know